A Traditional Homemaker, Today?

 - She works hard to provide a clean and welcoming home environment for her family and guests

-- A mother who works to instill traditional moral values in her children
+- A mother who works to instill traditional moral values in her children.
+And sets an example as such.

 - A wife who shows respect and love to her husband